microsoft/azure_arc/docs/azure_jumpstart_ag/contoso_supermarket/k8s_infra_observability/_index.md

 ## Grafana dashboards

-Grafana's dashboards in Contoso Supermarket's implementation provide a visually appealing and customizable interface for monitoring their infrastructure.
+Grafana's dashboards in Contoso's implementation provide a visually appealing and customizable interface for monitoring their infrastructure.
 With Grafana, they can create intuitive and interactive dashboards that display key metrics and insights, empowering them to make data-driven decisions and quickly identify any issues or trends within their cloud to edge infrastructure.
 The following Grafana dashboards are automatically deployed as part of advanced automation to the Dev, Staging, and Prod environments:

 - **Kubernetes / Views / Global**: The Kubernetes Global Dashboard in Grafana offers a concise overview of your Kubernetes cluster, allowing you to quickly assess its overall health and performance.
 The dashboard includes panels that highlight key metrics, such as total cluster CPU, RAM, and network utilization, as well as resource usage across namespaces and nodes.
 Additionally, it tracks the number of resource types used in the cluster and helps detect misconfigured application resources by comparing real usage with requested and limits resources.